apache/flink/docs/dev/table/connectors/formats/csv.zh.md

 Currently, the CSV schema is always derived from table schema.
 Explicitly defining an CSV schema is not supported yet.

-Flink CSV format uses utility class `com.fasterxml.jackson.databind.node.ObjectNode` (for serialization) and `com.fasterxml.jackson.databind.JsonNode` (for deserialization) provided by `jackson` to convert Flink Data Types to and from CSV text.
+Flink CSV format uses [jackson databind API](https://github.com/FasterXML/jackson-databind) to parse and generate CSV string.

 The following table lists the type mapping from Flink type to CSV type.